neutraltone/awesome-stock-resources/README.md

 ## Donate

-Lastly but not least.
-If you appreciate this list please feel free to send me some magic monies to the following addres: 1JreNWWxZokqxaPnBJPs8ctbUx6HniGP8Z
+Lastly, if you appreciate this list and find it useful, please feel free to send me some magic monies to the following address: 1JreNWWxZokqxaPnBJPs8ctbUx6HniGP8Z

+:heart:

 ## License